qaptivator/roblox-tweener/README.md

 Made by captivater.

 # Installation
-Create new ModuleScripts with contents of `Signal.lua` and `init,lua`.
+Create new ModuleScripts with contents of `Signal.lua` and `Tweener.lua`.
 Make sure both of ModuleScripts are in the same directory.

 # Usage